 In addition, rigidity in a wheelchair decreases flex in the frame of the chair.
 The ideal is that all of the energy of propulsion applied to the handrims on the rear wheel is translated into movement as any frame flex is lost movement.
 The more rigid the wheelchair, the easier it will be to propel it.
 In addition, the lighter the wheelchair, the easier it will be to propel it, assuming optimal set-up.

 Dynamic tilt, or tilt-in-space, wheelchairs have a mechanism by which the angle of the seat pan relative to the floor can be altered in varying degrees to allow for a change in weight distribution between the cushion and the back support, as the above picture demonstrates.
 Dynamic tilt wheelchairs tend to be prescribed for individuals who are unable to weight-shift independently.
 The tilt mechanism provides a means of weight shifting to reduce risk of skin breakdown.
 The numerous benefits of changing the angle of tilt have been outlined in a previous Clinical Corner article, which can be found here.

 Some dynamic tilt wheelchairs have the ability to fold, depending upon the configuration of the wheelchair.
 For example, if a dynamic tilt wheelchair is configured to allow the back canes to fold to the seat, this allows for easier transportation of the wheelchair, as shown in the picture below.
 (Note that the rear wheels were removed prior to lifting the wheelchair frame into the vehicle.)

-This month, we have had an introductory look at the different types of manual wheelchairs that are available, which include transport, standard, custom folding, custom rigid, and dynamic tilt.
-Future Clinical Corner articles will take a closer look at the configuration of a custom adjustable folding wheelchair and the impact choices on configuration make to efficiency of propulsion.
+This month, we have had an introductory look at the different types of manual wheelchairs that are available, which include transport, standard, folding, rigid, and dynamic tilt.
+Future Clinical Corner articles will take a closer look at the configuration of an adjustable folding wheelchair and the impact choices on configuration make to efficiency of propulsion.